Contrasting Butler National (BUKS) and Its Competitors

 |2.58

-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 34.55%.
-Given Butler National’s competitors higher probable upside, analysts plainly believe Butler National has less favorable growth aspects than its competitors.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 32.17%.
+Given Butler National’s competitors higher possible upside, analysts plainly believe Butler National has less favorable growth aspects than its competitors.

 Butler National Company Profile